volta-cli/rfcs/text/0000-volta-updates.md

 ### Detecting Managed vs Individual Environment

-Since the Individual install will remain the same, with all the files located within `VOLTA_HOME`, we can detect whether we are in a Managed or Individual environment by checking if the executable path is a child of `VOLTA_HOME` or not.
+Since the Individual install will remain the same, with all the files located within `VOLTA_HOME`, on Unix we can detect whether we are in a Managed or Individual environment by checking if the executable path is a child of `VOLTA_HOME` or not.
 This will allow us to conditionally activate the update notifier / automatic updater based on what mode the user is working under.
+For Windows environments, we will need to come up with a different method of detecting whether we are in a Managed or Individual environment, since even Individual environments will have the binaries separated from the `VOLTA_HOME` directory.

 # Critique
 [critique]: #critique